Search for X/Z-shaped radio sources from TGSS ADR 1: Results

 \subsection{Spectral Index ($\alpha$)}

-The two-point spectral index of newly discovered radio galaxies between 150 and 1400 MHz is calculated assuming $S \propto \nu^{-\alpha}$, where $\alpha$ is the spectral index and $S_{\nu}$ is the radiative flux density at a given frequency $\nu$.
-In Table 1 and Table 2, spectral index ($\alpha_{150}^{1400}$) is mentioned.
-For 62 XRGs and 22 ZRGs, the spectral index measurements are available.
-The remaining 6 XRGs and 2 ZRGs were not detectable in NVSS maps, due to low flux densities of these sources at 1400 MHz.
-Out of 62 XRGs with spectral index information, 10 (16\%) are showing flat spectrum ($\alpha_{150}^{1400}<0.5$) only J0020+2351 is having inverted spectrum ($\alpha_{150}^{1400}<0$) with $\alpha_{150}^{1400}=-0.37$.
-Out of 22 XRGs with spectral index information, 9 (41\%) are showing flat spectrum ($\alpha_{150}^{1400}<0.5$).
+The two-point spectral indices of newly discovered winged radio galaxies between 150 and 1400 MHz are calculated assuming $S \propto \nu^{-\alpha}$, where $\alpha$ is the spectral index and $S_{\nu}$ is the radiative flux density at a given frequency $\nu$.
+These spectral indices have been determined by integrating over the same aperture at both frequencies.
+In Table \ref{tab:X-shaped} and Table \ref{tab:Z-shaped}, spectral indices ($\alpha_{150}^{1400}$) are mentioned.
+For 38 XRGs and 16 ZRGs, spectral index measurements are available.
+The remaining 2 XRGs and 2 ZRGs are not detectable in NVSS maps since their declination is less than the NVSS coverage.
+Out of 40 XRGs with spectral index information, 5 (13 per cent) show flat spectrum ($\alpha_{150}^{1400}<0.5$).
+Out of 18 ZRGs with spectral index information, 4 (22 per cent) are showing flat spectrum ($\alpha_{150}^{1400}<0.5$).
+Most of the XRGs and ZRGs show a steep radio spectrum ($\alpha_{150}^{1400}>0.5$) which is a common property of lobe dominated radio galaxies.

-Histogram with spectral index distribution for XRGs (left) and ZRGs (right), presented in the current article, is shown in Figure \ref{fig:hist-alpha}.
-The distribution shows different peaks for XRGs and ZRGs.
-The histogram peaks near $0.6-0.7$ for XRGs and near $0.4-0.5$ for ZRGs.
-For XRG, the total span of $\alpha_{150}^{1400}$ is from $-0.37$ to $2.97$ and for ZRGs, the total span of $\alpha^{1400}_{150}$ is from $0.18$ to $1.79$.
-Most radio galaxies show steep radio spectrum $\alpha\ge0.5$, as expected from the lobe dominated radio galaxies.
-J0020+2351 is the only source that shows $(\alpha<0)$ inverted spectra.
-Among XRGs, J1020+4830 has the highest spectral index (with $\alpha^{1400}_{150}=2.97$) and J0020+2351 has the lowest spectral index (with $\alpha^{1400}_{150}=-0.37$).
-For ZRGs, J1952--0117 has the highest spectral index (with $\alpha^{1400}_{150}=1.79$) and J0558+4316 has the lowest spectral index (with $\alpha^{1400}_{150}=0.18$).